 2. In a kadai or pan, add 2 cups water.

-3. Next add 1 cup sugar.
-I have used organic sugar hence the color is slightly golden.
-You can use regular sugar or organic sugar.
+3. Next, add 1 cup of sugar.
+I have used organic unrefined sugar.
+Hence, the color is slightly golden.
+You can use regular white sugar or raw sugar.
 You can even use jaggery powder.

 4. Heat the water and sugar.
 We just need to make a sugar solution.

-7. When the ghee becomes hot, then add 1 tablespoon cashews (kaju). instead of cashews you can also add almonds in the halwa at this stage.
+7. When the ghee becomes hot, then add 1 tablespoon of cashews.
+Instead of cashews, you can also add almonds to the halwa at this stage.

 8. Fry the cashews till golden.
-Remove the fried cashews and place aside.
+Remove the fried cashews and keep them aside.

 10. Stir and mix very well.